Emberton

 Emberton is a village and civil parish in the unitary authority area of the City of Milton Keynes, in Buckinghamshire, England.
-The village is near the borders with Northamptonshire and Bedfordshire, just to the south of Olney and four miles north of Newport Pagnell.
+The village is near the borders with Northamptonshire and Bedfordshire, just to the south of Olney, 4 mi north of Newport Pagnell, and 7 mi north-east of Central Milton Keynes.

 The parish of Emberton was formed from three villages that were annexed together for ecclesiastical purposes in 1650: Petsoe, Ekeney and Emberton.
 Today nothing remains of Ekeney and Petsoe only exists as a hamlet called Petsoe End.

 The village name is an Old English word and means Eanbeorht's Farm.
 In the Domesday Book of 1086 the village was called Ambretone; in manorial records of 1227 it was Emberdestone, and by the fourteenth century it was Embirtone.